The global skills and competency framework for the digital world

 (new)

-Developing, implementing, and managing marketing strategies and plans to achieve organisational objectives and optimise marketing effectiveness.
+Developing, implementing and managing marketing strategies and plans to achieve organisational objectives and drive business growth.

 Guidance notes